murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 >> ```
 >{: .solution}
 >
-> 4. Based on the barcode file, can you check how many samples were multiplexed together in this RAD library
+> 3. Based on the barcode file, can you check how many samples were multiplexed together in this RAD library
 >> ## Solution
 >> you can use `wc -l lane1_barcodes.txt`  or `less lane1_barcodes.txt` to inspect the file yourself the lines
->> cp /nesi/project/nesi02659/obss_2021/resources/gbs/lane1_barcodes.txt .
 >> ```
 > {: .solution}
-> 5. Have a look at the [help online](https://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) to prepare your `process_radtags` command.
+> 4. Have a look at the [help online](https://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) to prepare your `process_radtags` command.
 You will need to specify:
 >   - the restriction enzyme used to construct the library (pstI)
 >   - the directory of input files (the ```lane1``` directory)
 >   - the list of barcodes (```lane1_barcodes.txt```)